Japanese submarine I-4: First war patrol

-On 9 January 1942, I-4 was ordered to divert from her patrol and search for the United States Navy aircraft carrier Lexington, which the submarine I-18 had sighted, but she did not find Lexington.
+On 9 January 1942, I-4 was ordered to divert from her patrol and search for the American aircraft carrier Lexington, which the submarine I-18 had sighted, but she did not find Lexington.
 She arrived at Kwajalein on 22 January 1942, then got back underway on 24 January 1942 bound for Yokosuka, which she reached on 2 February 1942.

 Second war patrol

 While I-4 was at Yokosuka, Submarine Squadron 2 — consisting of I-1, I-2, I-3, I-4, I-6, and the squadron flagship, I-7 — was assigned to the Dutch East Indies Invasion Force on 8 February 1942.
 Accordingly, I-4 departed Yokosuka on 12 February 1942 bound for Palau, where she arrived on 16 February 1942, then got back underway on 17 February bound for the Netherlands East Indies.
 She arrived at Staring Bay on the Southeast Peninsula of Celebes just southeast of Kendari on 22 February 1942, then put back to sea on 23 February, heading for the Indian Ocean south of Java, where she was to conduct her second war patrol.

 At about 16:15 on 28 February 1942, I-4 sank an unidentified Allied steamship — sometimes identified as the Singapore-based Dutch 1,693-gross register ton merchant steamer Ban Ho Guan, although Ban Ho Guan may have not been in the area at the time — in the Indian Ocean southwest of Bali.
 She bombarded the Cocos Islands on 3 March, and concluded her patrol with her arrival at Penang in Japanese-occupied British Malaya at 12:50 Japan Standard Time on 8 March 1942.